D-viddddd/TU-Dresden-Beamer-Template/README.md

 # TU-Dresden-Beamer-Template

-Clean, lightweight Beamer appearance inspired by TU Dresden’s current corporate design.
+Clean, lightweight Beamer appearance inspired by TU Dresden’s current corporate design. **This is an unofficial template** provided for personal and academic presentations; it is not affiliated with or endorsed by TU Dresden.
 The demo presentation shows a white canvas with TU blue accents, a compact footline, and a progress headline.

 ## Highlights
 - Single-file theme: `template/beamerthemeTUDneo.sty`